Effective Psychotherapists

-For the most effective mental health care, you may want to find a provider who correctly matches your needs.
-You might look for someone you can trust and feel comfortable with or a provider who openly listens.
+For the most effective mental health care, you may want to find a provider whose expertise matches your needs.
+You might look for someone you can trust and be comfortable with or a provider who openly listens.
 When looking for a psychotherapist, consider how their active listening skills may benefit you.

 Getty